Kay ConnellyIU Associate Vice President for Research Development

 - B.S. in Computer Science at Indiana University, 1995

 Courses Taught at Luddy

 - I527 Mobile and Pervasive Design

-Dr. Kay Connelly is a Professor and Associate Dean for Research in the School of Informatics, Computing, and Engineering at Indiana University.
+Dr. Kay Connelly is the acting Associate Vice President for Research Development at Indiana University, and a Provost Professor in the Luddy School of Informatics, Computing, and Engineering.

 Her research interests are in the intersection of mobile and pervasive computing and healthcare.
 In particular, she is interested in issues that influence user acceptance of health technologies, such as privacy, integration into one's lifestyle, convenience, and utility.